tkmharris/tkmharris.github.io/content/flotsam/haskell-akiyama-tanigawa.md

 However, Haskell's infinite data structures and lazy evaluation lets us define the whole bi-infinte array—hence all the Bernoulli numbers—in one go.[^3] Let's see how this is done.[^4][^5]

-First we import `Data.Ratio` to handle rationals and initialize an infinite array of the reciprocals of natural numbers:
+First we import `Data.Ratio` to handle rationals (representing p/q with `p % q`) and initialize an infinite array of the reciprocals of natural numbers:

 ```
 import Data.Ratio